hushion-r/code-ref/README.md

 #### Creating a new thing removes the relations of the old thing to the parent?
 Check relations/get.
 Check eager.

+#### Site stopped working?
+But works on local?
+Make sure you drop changed tables from the environment then restart from the portal.

 ### Add SQL Server Connection
 Open `database.config.ts`